 Later in the war, more powerful Griffin engines were mated to the Spitfire airframe, resulting in even better performance.
 Additionally, both modified and specially built Supermarines were flown off British aircraft carriers as Seafires, bringing a degree of fighter performance previously unknown to the Royal Navy.

 Total Spitfire and Seafire production reached twenty-two thousand units, in at least forty marks.

-The gull-wing Lysander established a notable record on RAF special operations during World War II.
+The army air corps: The gull-wing Lysander established a notable record on RAF special operations during World War II.
 Originally received as Army Co-Operation Command’s first monoplane in 1938, it was powered by a Bristol Mercury or Perseus radial engine of 870 to 905 horsepower.
 Top speed was rated at 219 miles per hour.
 Its two-man crew comprised a pilot and observergunner, with room for a passenger in the middle cockpit.

 The Lysander was designed to land in confined spaces, affording liaison between army units or the army and air force.
 With aerodynamically activated slats and flaps, it could be flown down to airspeeds as slow as 65 mph.
 Though the seemingly ungainly machine carried three machine guns and could drop small bombs, it was seldom used offensively.
 It was more often employed in liaison and tactical reconnaissance missions as well as target towing and air-sea rescue.